margaretmwaura/SocialMediaChromeExtension/README.md

 ```

 2) Go to chrome://extensions/
 3) Click on the button load unpacked and select the location where you cloned the repo in.
+The extension has now being added
+4) Open a new tab.
+Click on the extensions icon and pin the extension to your new chrome page.